silverbulletmd/silverbullet/libraries/Library/Std/Infrastructure/Page Templates.md

         pageName = (template.new(pt.suggestedName))()
       end
       if pt.confirmName != false then
-        pageName = editor.prompt("Page name", pageName)
+        pageName = string.trim(some(editor.prompt("Page name", pageName)) or "")
       end
-      if not pageName then
+      if pageName == "" then
+        editor.flashNotification("No page name given for '" .. pt.command .. "', unable to continue.", "error")
         return
       end
-      if pt.openIfExists and space.pageExists(pageName) then
-        editor.navigate(pageName)
-        return
-      end
-      createPageFromTemplate(pt.name, pageName)
+      createPageFromTemplate(pt.name, pageName, pt.openIfExists)
     end
   }
 end